visgl/deck.gl/docs/advanced/composite-layers.md

 # Composite Layers

-Composite layer is a special kind of layers that creates other layers.
-It is often convenient to change the behavior of an existing layer using an composite (or "adaptor") layer instead of modifying the layer itself.
+A composite layer is a special kind of layer that creates other layers.
+It enables the creation of new layers by careful composition of existing layers (a primary example being the `GeoJsonLayer`).
+In addition, it is often convenient to change the interface and behavior of an existing layer using a composite "adaptor" layer instead of modifying the layer itself (the sample `S2Layer` is a simple adaptor on top of the `PolygonLayer`).

 ## Use Cases